yoshi1123/vim-mtg/README.md

 Example:

-1. Type in cards lines in the format '4 Ancient Den', or <localleader>a
+1. Type in cards lines in the format '4 Ancient Den', or &lt;localleader&gt;a
 2. `:MTGSearch type:artifact`
 3. Use 'a' to add the current card in search buffer to the deck, 's' to add to sideboard, and 'o' to add to other, with an optional COUNT (e.g., `4a` adds four of the currently selected card)
-4. Type <localleader>p to process the deck
+4. Type &lt;localleader&gt;p to process the deck

 Deck import formats: